Battle of Mosynopolis: Aftermath

+Saint Demetrios and the city of Thessalonica in the background, a painting from the late 16th century by an unknown artist, in the Byzantine Museum of Antivouniotissa in Corfu.

 The ancient foundations of Mosynopolis were destroyed by Kaloyan's forces, the remaining inhabitants of the city moved within the preserved fortress forming new foundations of a later city.

-In October 1207, Kaloyan organized a campaign against Thessalonica, the capital of Boniface's kingdom, taking advantage the political confusion arising from Boniface' death.
+In October 1207, Kaloyan organized a campaign against Thessalonica, the capital of Boniface's kingdom, taking advantage the political confusion arising from Boniface's death.
 The regent of the city was Boniface's wife, Margaret, acting for her underage son, Demetrios, raising leadership questions by the local nobles.
 In the early stages of the siege, Kaloyan died, abruptly ending the siege.
-Over time, his mysterious death gave rise to a legend claiming that St. Demetrius, the patron saint of Thessaloniki, struck down Kaloyan in his tent on October 26, the same day dedicated to the saint's celebration.
-Contemporary historian, George Akropolites, wrote that Kaloyan died of pleurisy.
+Over time, his mysterious death gave rise to a legend claiming that St. Demetrius, the patron saint of Thessalonica, struck down Kaloyan in his tent on October 26, the same day dedicated to the saint's celebration.
+Contemporary historian George Akropolites wrote that Kaloyan died of pleurisy.
 Scholars argue that his death was caused by his Cuman allies over internal rivalries or resentment over his harshness.

 Kaloyan's death also created a power vacuum in the kingdom effectively halting Bulgaria's rapid expansion.
-Emperor Henry took advantage of the disarray in Bulgaria's leadership and was able to recover the Latin Empire's territories taken by Kaloyan.
+Henry took advantage of the disarray in Bulgaria's leadership and was able to recover the Latin Empire's territories taken by Kaloyan.